emlid/navio2-docs/docs/Navio-APM/installation-and-running.md

 #### Connecting to the GCS

+**Mission Planner**

+A Windows only ground station.
+It is the most feature complete, though.

+**QGroundControl**

+A crossplatform ground station for Mavlink-based flight stacks (like Ardupilot).
+It works on every platform imaginable but in general lags a little behind Mission Planner.

 **APM Planner**

 APM Planner is a ground station software for APM.
 It can be downloaded from the